kunjsharma/adapt-custom-completion/README.md

     }
 ```

-* `_requiresPageVisited` Completes the course on a page visit.
+* `_requirePageVisited` Completes the course on page visit.
-* `_requiresComponentVisited` Completes the course on a component visit.
+* `_requireComponentVisited` Completes the course on component visit.
 In progress...
-* `_requires....` Contributors/Suggestions are welcome to add more custom completion scenarios.
+* `_require....` Contributors/Suggestions are welcome to add more custom completion scenarios.

 ### Limitations